 Recognizing the Symptoms of Telangiectasia

 Nasal telangiectases can be uncomfortable.
 They are generally not life-threatening, but some people may not like how they look.
-They develop gradually, but can be worsened by health and beauty products that cause skin irritation, such as abrasive soaps and sponges.
+They develop gradually but can be worsened by health and beauty products that cause skin irritation, such as abrasive soaps and sponges.

-- pain (related to pressure on venules)
+- Pain (related to pressure on venules)

-- threadlike red marks or patterns on the skin
+- Threadlike red marks or patterns on the skin

 What Are the Causes of Nasal Telangiectasia?

 The exact cause of telangiectasia is unknown.
 Researchers believe several causes may contribute to the development of telangiectases.
 These causes may be genetic, environmental, or a combination of both.
 It is believed that most cases of telangiectasia are caused by chronic exposure to the sun or extreme temperatures.
-This is because they usually appear on the body where skin is often exposed to sunlight and air.
+This is because they usually appear on the body where the skin is often exposed to sunlight and air.

 Other possible causes include: